leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/server.asm)

 ## Client
 A TCP client that connects to a server and sends a message.
 Complements the server project and completes the full communication loop.
-(Super easy!)
 Skills you'll gain:
 -   Creating and connecting a socket
 -   Sending and receiving messages